n4demo/learn-to-run-apps-on-AKS/README-step2.md

 *k version*

-## Linux commands
-### list files *ls*
-### view file *cat my-file.yaml*
-### Show K8s objects *kubectl get all --namespace=my-namespace*

-## Now we are ready to go. to deploy our container to AKS using best practivce we have various tasks to perfom
+## Now we are ready to go. to deploy our container to AKS using best practivce we have various future tasks that we will perfom:
 - Create a new isolated space in the Kubernetes cluster called a NAMESPACE
 - In the new namespace create a new SERVICE ACCOUNT - this will the link access permissions that your container has to access the AKS cluster (API)
 - In the new namespace create a new DEPLOYMENT - this will store information as to how, how many copies and where the container(s) inside pods will be deployed.
 - In the new namespace create a new SERVICE - this will store information as to how to expose the pods to the outside world.

-## We will perform the previous steps by creating YAML text files so these can eventually be deployed into source control such as GIT
+## We will perform the previous steps by creating YAML text files so these can eventually be saved into source control such as GIT

 # !!!!
 Important that you use you own name below without any spaces